-I have been a member of the Plasma Physics group since 2009 when I was awarded a full EPSRC DTA scholarship to study Plasma Physics, resulting to my PhD degree.
-I had previously obtained my BSc degree (Honours) in Physics from the Aristotle University of Thessaloniki, Greece and my MSc degree from Imperial College London in the field of Theoretical Physics.
+I am a theoretical plasma physicist and a member of the Plasma Physics group since 2009 when I was awarded a full EPSRC scholarship to study Plasma Physics, resulting to my PhD degree.
+I had previously obtained my BSc degree (Honours) in Physics from the Aristotle University of Thessaloniki, Greece and my MSc degree in Quantum Fields and Fundamental Forces from Imperial College London in the field of Theoretical Physics with focus on early universe cosmology.

-My research is focused on the basic physics of plasma-surface interaction and dust-plasma interactions.
-During my PhD I studied plasma sheath related phenomena and the charging of large dust grains.
-My work included both analytical and computational elements and for the latter I also developed, in collaboration with the Rutherford Appleton Laboratory (RAL), the kinetic code Yggdrasil-PSI to study plasma-surface interaction phenomena and their applications to dusty plasmas.
+My research is focused on the basic physics of dust-plasma interactions, plasma-surface interaction in the area of Magnetic Confinement Fusion (MCF).
+During my PhD I studied plasma sheath related phenomena and its application on the charging of large dust grains.
+My PhD research included both analytical and computational work, and for the latter I also developed, in collaboration with the Rutherford Appleton Laboratory (RAL), the kinetic Vlasov code Yggdrasil-PSI to study plasma-surface interaction phenomena.

-My current interests include: plasma-surface interactions, dust-plasma interactions, tokamak physics, dust transport codes and kinetic plasma simulations.
-I am also interested in the application of my research work to space related phenomena.
+My current interests include: dust-plasma and plasma surface interactions, sheath physics, tokamak physics, dust transport and kinetic plasma simulations.
+I am currently interested in expanding my research in the other areas such as the fields of early universe cosmology and astrophysics.

 et al., 2015, Charging of large dust grains in flowing plasmas., Phys Rev E Stat Nonlin Soft Matter Phys, Vol:91